ganehag/open-modbusgateway/README.md

 - `mqtt`: This section contains the settings for the MQTT connection.
 It has the following options:
   - `host`: The hostname or IP address of the MQTT broker.
   - `port`: The port number of the MQTT broker.
+  - `keepalive`: The keepalive interval in seconds.
+  - `username`: The username for the MQTT broker.
+  - `password`: The password for the MQTT broker.
+  - `qos`: The quality of service for the MQTT connection.
+Must be either 0, 1 or 2.
+  - `retain`: Whether to retain the MQTT messages.
+Must be either `true` or `false`.
+  - `clean_session`: Whether to use a clean session for the MQTT connection.
+Must be either `true` or `false`.
   - `request_topic`: The topic used for receiving requests.
   - `response_topic`: The topic used to send responses.